Difference Between Stack and Queue in Data Structure

 Where is stack useful?

-I use Stack when I need recently added object to be treated/processed first.
+Use the stack for storing data elements, when you need recently added object to be treated/processed first.

-In the searching algorithm, one of the primary application of the stack is DFS (Depth-first search).
+Example: In the searching algorithm, one of the primary application of the stack is DFS (Depth-First Search).

-The person enters restaurant first gets service first.
+The person enters a restaurant first gets service first.

 Understanding Stack and Queue for Career point of view: